 Adoption and copyright

-When a country adopts IFRS, it is often necessary to publish the IFRSs in the official gazette, and allow them to be freely accessed and distributed.
-The IFRS Foundationrecognises this, and will work with the entity that has the legal authority to set financial reporting standards to ensure that copyright restrictions on the material adopted do not prevent the adoption of IFRSs.
+When a country adopts IFRS Standards, it is often necessary to publish the Standards in the official gazette, and allow them to be freely accessed and distributed.
+The IFRS Foundation recognises this, and will work with the entity that has the legal authority to set financial reporting standards to ensure that copyright restrictions on the material adopted do not prevent the adoption of IFRS Standards.

 Once the agreement has been signed, the requirements in the appropriate language may be distributed freely within that jurisdiction, without copyright restriction.
 The IFRS Foundation maintains the copyright on the requirements outside of that jurisdiction, and also the copyright on the additional material (Bases for Conclusions, Implementation Guidance, Illustrative Examples etc) both inside and outside of that jurisdiction.